azerion/bluestack-sdk-android/README.md

 ![BlueStack SDK](./images/logo-bluestack.svg)
-# Mobile Ads SDK for Android
+# BlueStack Mobile Ads SDK for Android

 BlueStack provides functionalities for monetizing your mobile application: from premium sales with rich media, video and innovative formats, it facilitates inserting native mobile ads as well all standard display formats.
 BlueStack is a library that allow you to handle Ads servers with the easy way.